ocaml/platform-blog/opam-2-2-0-beta2.md

   This allows the creation of symlinks without requiring elevation.
   Longer-term, the aim is that we should never _require_ Developer Mode, but at the moment more things work with it than without it!
-* Mark the internal cygwin installation as recommended.
+* Mark the internal Cygwin installation as recommended.
   Please don't try to maintain your own Cygwin install for use with opam unless you really know what you're doing!
 * Fix MSYS2 support.
 For 2.2.0, the focus has been on Cygwin,